Why Is My Cell Signal So Weak and How Can I Boost My Cell Phone Signal?

 8. Check for Damage to Your Phone

-Take off your phone case and look for damage around the corners.
-If you see any, schedule a free appointment with your carrier or phone manufacturer.
-They can run a diagnostic to ensure all hardware is working properly.
+Visit your carrier for a diagnostics test to ensure all hardware is working properly.
 If it isn’t, your phone can often be replaced under warranty, or you may be eligible for an upgrade.

 10. Remove/Replace Phone Case